jaredLunde/masonic/README.md

 updated when cell sizes change, whereas in the original a complete reflow is triggered.

-4. This component only renders relative to its parent container's width and the browser window's height.
+4. The Masonry component only renders relative to its parent container's width and the browser window's height.
 The original component is tuned for rendering inside a parent container and not the window.
+You can import `FreeMasonry` to customize this behavior.

 5. The API is a complete rewrite and because of much of what is mentioned above, is much easier to use in my opinion.